kriseliassen/frend-webshop/README.md

 ## Running the project

 To run this project, install it locally using npm.
-It will run on localhost:3000 or another available port.

 ```
 npm install